-The sheer weight and look of barbells might make it hard to imagine them in your home, but an advanced home gym isn't complete without one.
+The sheer heft of barbells might make it hard to imagine them in your home, but an advanced home gym isn't complete without one.

 Video of the Day